heblasco/Copilot-Studio-and-Azure/README.md

 - Optimizing and customizing our RAG implementation.
 - It allows us to introduce information that was previously underrepresented and enrich the foundation of our LLM-based model.
+- Rapid Prototyping + Deep customization
+- Integrates natively with Microsoft 365 Platform
+- Tailored Solutions, Use fine tunning Models for specific use cases, providing more relevant and context-aware outcomes

 Use cases:

 - Enhancing answer accuracy by leveraging advanced search capabilities. ( AI Search)
-- Steering the LLM outputs in a specific style or tone. ( Fine TUnning)
+- Steering the LLM outputs in a specific style or tone. ( Fine Tunning)

 # When